MPA Professional Paper

 5. Students should not wait until the last semester to determine the topic of the MPA Professional Paper.
 Throughout the degree program students should talk with the MPA professors about possible topics and collect information that might be helpful for analysis of the topic selected.
 If students wait until the semester in which they enroll in PADM 6900 to think about the paper, it is doubtful whether the paper will be defended by the time the semester grades are to be submitted.
 Students will be expected to submit a research topic, a defined problem, and outlines prior to the first day of the MPA Professional Paper course.

 6. Problem definition is highly critical for the MPA Professional Paper.
 The definition should narrow the problem down to a specific geographic location.
 The body of institution or agency that has been targeted for action should have sufficient legal jurisdiction and authority to initiate and undertake corrective action.
 The problem should be substantially significant such that the student could honestly encourage a decision-maker to reallocate scarce resources to the analysis and potential resolution of the problem.
 Furthermore, the student should select a problem that is manageable given available resources and a timeframe.

 7. If a student intends to conduct a survey for the paper, the student must obtain the University and Medical Center Institutional Review Board (UMCIRB) approval.
 The co-instructors will assist this IRB approval process.
 Further details on UMCIRB policies and procedures are stated in the UMCIRB website.

 8. The suggested style guideline for the Professional Paper will be provided.
-In addition, students can use one of several standard style manuals, preferably, the American Psychological Association (APA) or MLA Style Manual (Modern Language Association).
+In addition, students should follow the American Psychological Assosciation (APA) style manual, 5th edition.